Call to Arms (2018 video game)

-Call to Arms is a real-time tactics and strategy video game developed by German company Digitalmindsoft as the spiritual successor to the Men of War series.
-The early access version of the game was released on 30 July 2015 to Steam.
+Call to Arms is a real-time tactics and strategy video game developed by the German company Digitalmindsoft as the spiritual successor to the Men of War series.
+It was released in April 2018.
+A stand-alone expansion pack, titled Gates of Hell: Ostfront, was released in 2021.

 Gameplay

 Call to Arms is a real-time tactics and strategy video game.

 The Domination game mode requires each team to take strategic points on a map, with the number of points decided by the number of players.
 The first team to take the greater number of points wins the round.

 The game provides bots possessing artificial intelligence in multiplayer mode.

-The game provides 12 vehicles and 60 pieces of equipment.
+The basegame provides 12 vehicles and 60 pieces of equipment.